aelillie/ReRide_Platform/README.md

 If only the latest record is wanted, pass 0 as the argument to "from".
 If all data for the specified user is wanted, pass -1 as the argument to "from".
 Furthermore an API key is required in the request header for the key "x-api-key", which is provided for the client.
 The response results in the query data in a JSON, following the schema providid in the data files (see above).

+##Build and run
+To get going, install the Android Package Kit (APK) from Central\Android\ReRide\app\build\outputs\apk.
+Configure a BLE peripheral and connect to it with the ReRide app.
+This requires both location- and bluetooth permissions.
+Watch live stream or see historical data from device.
+Or use the above API to get the same data before/after a ride.